victorchall/EveryDream2trainer/doc/TWEAKING.md

 ## AdamW vs AdamW 8bit

 The AdamW optimizer is the default and what was used by EveryDream 1.0.
-It's a good optimizer for stable diffusion and appears to be what was used to train SD itself.
+It's a good optimizer for Stable Diffusion and appears to be what was used to train SD itself.

-AdamW 8bit is quite a bit faster and uses less VRAM.
-I currently **recommend** using it for most cases as it seems worth a potential reduction in quality for a significant speed boost and lower VRAM cost.
+AdamW 8bit is quite a bit faster and uses less VRAM while still having the same basic behavior.
+I currently **recommend** using it for most cases as it seems worth a potential slight reduction in quality for a *significant speed boost and lower VRAM cost*.

     --useadam8bit ^

+This may become a default in the future, and replaced with an option to use standard AdamW instead.
+For now, it's an option, *but I recommend always using it.*

 ## Sampling